Daily Mirror: 1903–1995

-In 1935 Rothermere sold the paper to H. G. Bartholomew and Hugh Cudlipp.
+In 1935 Rothermere sold the paper to Harry Guy Bartholomew and Hugh Cudlipp.
 With Cecil King (Rothermere's nephew) in charge of the paper's finances and Guy Bartholomew as editor, during the late 1930s the Mirror was transformed from a conservative, middle class newspaper into a left-wing paper for the working class.
 Partly on the advice of the American advertising agency J. Walter Thompson, the Mirror became the first British paper to adopt the appearance of the New York tabloids.
 The headlines became bigger, the stories shorter and the illustrations more abundant.
 By 1939, the publication was selling 1.4 million copies a day.
 In 1937, Hugh McClelland introduced his wild Western comic strip Beelzebub Jones in the Daily Mirror.
 After taking over as cartoon chief at the Mirror in 1945, he dropped Beelzebub Jones and moved on to a variety of new strips.

 During the Second World War the Mirror positioned itself as the paper of the ordinary soldier and civilian, and was critical of the political leadership and the established parties.
 At one stage, the paper was threatened with closure following the publication of a Philip Zec cartoon (captioned by William Connor), which was misinterpreted by Winston Churchill and Herbert Morrison.
-In the 1945 general election the paper strongly supported the Labour Party in its eventual landslide victory.
+In the 1945 UK general election, the paper strongly supported the Labour Party in its eventual landslide victory.
 In doing so, the paper supported Herbert Morrison, who co-ordinated Labour's campaign, and recruited his former antagonist Philip Zec to reproduce, on the front page, a popular VE Day cartoon on the morning of the election, suggesting that Labour were the only party who could maintain peace in post-war Britain.
 By the late 1940s, it was selling 4.5 million copies a day, outstripping the Express; for some 30 years afterwards, it dominated the British daily newspaper market, selling more than 5 million copies a day at its peak in the mid-1960s.

-The Mirror was an influential model for German tabloid Bild, which was founded in 1952 and became Europe's biggest-selling newspaper.
+The Mirror was an influential model for German tabloid Bild, which was founded in 1952 and became Europe's best-selling newspaper.